HanetakaChou/PatriotEngine/docs/malloc.md

 SAMPLED_IMAGE | texture assets

 * UNIFORM_BUFFER
-The gfx-malloc alloc a large block of memory directly from the Vulkan driver as the NVIDIA D3D11 Driver does(\[Gruen 2015\]).
+The gfx-malloc allocates a large block of memory directly from the Vulkan driver as the NVIDIA D3D11 Driver does \[Gruen 2015\].

 * TRANSFER_SRC_BUFFER
-The gfx-malloc alloc directly from the Vulkan driver as the UNIFORM_BUFFER.
+The gfx-malloc allocates directly from the Vulkan driver as the UNIFORM_BUFFER.

 * COLOR_ATTACHMENT_AND_INPUT_ATTACHMENT_AND_TRANSIENT_ATTACHMENT
 COLOR_ATTACHMENT_AND_SAMPLED_IMAGE
 DEPTH_STENCIL_ATTACHMENT
-The gfx-malloc try to alloc dedicated memory(VK_KHR_dedicated_allocation / D3D12_HEAP_FLAG_ALLOW_DISPLAY).
+The gfx-malloc prefers the dedicated memory(VK_KHR_dedicated_allocation / D3D12_HEAP_FLAG_ALLOW_DISPLAY) and falls back to allocate directly from the Vulkan driver.

 * SAMPLED_IMAGE
-The gfx-malloc alloc images for assets by the slab allocator.
+The gfx-malloc allocates images for assets by the slab allocator.

 * VERTEX_BUFFER
 INDEX_BUFFER
-The gfx-malloc alloca buffers for assets by the slab allocator as the SAMPLED_IMAGE.
+The gfx-malloc allocates buffers for assets by the slab allocator as the SAMPLED_IMAGE.

 ## Reference